rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 [Design tokens](../../tokens/overview/) are available for use in any project using any platform and are easy for developers to work with.
 Token libraries are automatically shared through Figma when you start a new project.

 #### Color
-[Color](../../foundation/color) choices are all derived from a close working relationship with the Brand team.
+[Color](../../foundation/color) choices are all derived from a close working relationship with the Brand team, and have been carefully tested to ensure accessibility on digital mediums.

 #### Type
 Two primary brand typefaces are available as a range of pre-defined, ready-to-use type styles.
+Review the [typography guidelines](../../foundation/typography/) for detailed usage information.

 #### Spacing
 All spacing — from the padding inside a button to range of available icon sizes — is derived from a single spacing [scale](../../foundation/spacing/).